pietersap/dataminds-azureML-tensorflow-face/readme.md

 # 1 Overview

 Building face recognition service using the Azure ML workbench and CLI.
 We are using a pretrained facenet model on which we add a dense layer with softmax activation for classification.
-We use Keras,a higher-level API on top of Tensorflow.
+We use Keras, a higher-level API on top of Tensorflow.

 The input to the created service is a preprocessed image encoded as a string.